 Since you’ll be in this part of western Tokyo, you may as well make a day of it!
 There are plenty of great things to see and do in this part of the city, including:

-- Immerse yourself in Nakano’s frenetic energy, and the Nakano Broadway shopping district
+- Nakano’s frenetic energy, and the Nakano Broadway shopping district

-- Soak up alternative youth culture in Koenji and Shimokitazawa, two neighborhoods overflowing with record shops, cafes, vintage stores
+- Alternative youth culture in Koenji and Shimokitazawa, two neighborhoods overflowing with record shops, cafes, vintage stores.